symfony/symfony-docs/cookbook/form/form_collections.rst

 form.

 If you use Doctrine, you have two side in the relations, the owning side and the inverse side.
-Normally in this case you have chose a ManyToMany relation : the deleted tags disappears and the new tags appears.
+Normally in this case you have choose a ManyToMany relation : the deleted tags disappears and the new tags appears.

 But if you have an ``OneToMany`` relation on a transitionnal entity for ordering